zenoss/ZenPacks.zenoss.ZenossVirtualHostMonitor/README.txt

      2) Provides screens displaying resources allocated to Guest OSs.

-     3) Collects nothing on its one.
+     3) Collects nothing on its own.
 It provides base functionality for other zenpacks (XenMonitor, VMwareESXMonitor)